Sara-Majdi/TinDog/README.md

 </br>
 </br>

-Included in the repository are as follows :
+Included in the repository are :
 </br>
 📁 Clinic Queue zip file
 </br>